 Park 63, LLC ("Park 63") developed Park at Blackhawk VI, Section 3.
-Of the 101 lots in this section, houses have been constructed on approximately 77 of such lots.
+Of the 101 lots in this section, houses have been constructed on approximately 100 of such lots.
 Park 63 does not own any additional land in the District.

-Felder-MHI Blackhawk LLC ("Felder-MHI") is financing the development of Park at Blackhawk VI, Section 4 with financing provided by International Bank of Commerce.
-Construction is underway and lots are expected to be available for home construction in the third quarter of 2020.
+Felder-MHI Blackhawk LLC ("Felder-MHI") developed Park at Blackhawk VI, Section 4.
+Of the 109 lots in this section, houses have been constructed on approximately 54 of such lots.
 Felder-MHI does not own any additional land in the District.